microsoft/appcenter-sdk-apple/README.md

 ## 6. Advanced APIs

-* **Debugging**: You can control the amount of log messages that show up from the Sonoma SDK.
+* **Debugging**: You can control the amount of log messages that show up from the Mobile Center SDK.
 Use the `setLogLevel` API to enable additional logging while debugging.
 By default, it is set to `SNMLogLevelAssert` for App Store environment, `SNMLogLevelWarning` otherwise.

     **Objective-C**
     ```objectivec
-    [SNMSonoma setLogLevel:SNMLogLevelVerbose];
+    [MSMobileCenter setLogLevel:MSLogLevelVerbose];
     ```

     **Swift**
     ```swift
-    SNMSonoma.setLogLevel(SNMLogLevel.Verbose)
+    MSMobileCenter.setLogLevel(MSLogLevel.Verbose)
     ```

-* **Get Install Identifier**: The Sonoma SDK creates a UUID for each device once the app is installed.
+* **Get Install Identifier**: The Mobile Center SDK creates a UUID for each device once the app is installed.
 This identifier remains the same for a device when the app is updated and a new one is generated only when the app is re-installed.
 The following API is useful for debugging purposes:

     **Objective-C**
     ```objectivec
-    NSUUID *installId = [SNMSonoma installId];
+    NSUUID *installId = [MSMobileCenter installId];
     ```

     **Swift**
     ```swift
-    var installId = SNMSonoma.installId()
+    var installId = MSMobileCenter.installId()
     ```

-* **Enable/Disable the Sonoma SDK:** If you want the Sonoma SDK to be disabled completely, use the `setEnabled` API.
-When disabled, the SDK will not forward any information to Sonoma.
+* **Enable/Disable the Mobile Center SDK:** If you want the Mobile Center SDK to be disabled completely, use the `setEnabled` API.
+When disabled, the SDK will not forward any information to Mobile Center.

     **Objective-C**
     ```objectivec
-    [SNMSonoma setEnabled:NO];
+    [MSMobileCenter setEnabled:NO];
     ```

     **Swift**
     ```swift
-    SNMSonoma.setEnabled(false)
+    MSMobileCenter.setEnabled(false)
     ```

 ## 7. Troubleshooting